I was a huge Girls Aloud fan back in the day (Nadine was my fave).

 But don’t overdo it!
 Your skin will absorb what it can and let the excess sit comfortably on its surface.
 If your skin is on the dry side, you may just be wasting product away.
 But if it’s oily, that’s a sure recipe for pimples.
 (Got it, Kimba?)

 You don’t need an eye cream either.
 Most of the time, they’re facial moisturisers packaged in smaller jars.
-But they’ll charge you twice as much for them.
+They’ll just charge you twice as much for them.

 But if you’ve found one you can’t live without, use a pea-sized amount.
 The area is small and using more moisturiser than you need won’t do it any good.
 It may even give you milia seeds (those are a pain to remove!).